wechaty/python-wechaty/docs/contrib-guide.md

 This repository is less relevant to the python-wecahty core, so if you want to focus on the core function, you can skip this one freely.

+## One practise to work within PyCharm IDE

+So, you have already forked the `python-wechaty-getting-started` project or created your own bot project, and the PyPI packages mentioned above is installed by the `pip install` way.

+Now we start to have a discuss on how to work easier in your IDE.

+Here we show a working practise in PyCharm IDE, if you have a better way, or want to share your instruction under other development environment, feel free to make a PR.

+### 1. Set a python virtual environment for the bot project

+### 2. Add the WECHATY_PUPPET_HOSTIE_TOKEN environment params

+### 3. Add the python-wechaty repositories as git submodules

+### 4. Mark these src directory as source

+### 5. Change the code and push to your own fork version

+### 6. Make a PR (pull request) in GitHub